-The annual plan must include:
+The Annual Plan must include:

-- the nature and scope of the significant services to be undertaken - the performance measures and other measures used to monitor, measure, and review Council's performance - an outline of the indicative costs (i.e., of proposed expenditure) and the sources of funds - an outline of Council's funding and financial policies - forecast financial statements for the year, including: - an estimated and forecast statement for the beginning and end of the financial year

-- an operating statement (reflecting forecast revenues and expenses) - a statement of cashflows - an explanation of changes (variations) between the current annual plan and the Long Term Plan. - a summary of Council's Equal Employment Opportunities programme.
+- The nature and scope of the significant services to be undertaken. - The performance measures and other measures used to monitor, measure, and review Council's performance. - An outline of the indicative costs (ie proposed expenditure) and the sources of funds. - An outline of Council's funding and financial policies. - Forecast financial statements for the year, including: - An estimated and forecast statement for the beginning and end of the financial year. - An operating statement (reflecting forecast revenues and expenses). - A statement of cashflows. - An explanation of changes (variations) between the current Annual Plan and the Long Term Plan.